fragnova/fragnova/docs/Fragments Storage.md

 	pub custom_data: Option<Hash256>,
 	/// Expiring at block, if not None, the item will be removed after this date pub expiring_at: Option<TBlockNum>,
+	/// If the item is a stack, the amount of units left in the stack pub amount: Option<Compact<Unit>>,
 }

 #[derive(Encode, Decode, Clone, scale_info::TypeInfo, Debug, PartialEq)]